ShehanAT/personal-blog/content/blog/08-16-2019/index.md

 ---
 title: Logo Design for personal portfolio
 date: "2019-08-16T22:12:03.284Z"
-description: "Short tutorial on how to create my brand logo"
+description: "Short tutorial on how to create my brand logo "
 ---

-Hey everybody!
+Hey everybody!:wave:

 This is going to be a short tutorial on how to create a logo like this:
 ![image of logo](./img1.png)